Infrared: Astronomy

-Infrared cleaning
+Cleaning

 Infrared cleaning is a technique used by some motion picture film scanners, film scanners and flatbed scanners to reduce or remove the effect of dust and scratches upon the finished scan.
 It works by collecting an additional infrared channel from the scan at the same position and resolution as the three visible color channels (red, green, and blue).
 The infrared channel, in combination with the other channels, is used to detect the location of scratches and dust.
 Once located, those defects can be corrected by scaling or replaced by inpainting.

 Art conservation and analysis

 Infrared reflectography can be applied to paintings to reveal underlying layers in a non-destructive manner, in particular the artist's underdrawing or outline drawn as a guide.
 Art conservators use the technique to examine how the visible layers of paint differ from the underdrawing or layers in between (such alterations are called pentimenti when made by the original artist).
 This is very useful information in deciding whether a painting is the prime version by the original artist or a copy, and whether it has been altered by over-enthusiastic restoration work.
 In general, the more pentimenti, the more likely a painting is to be the prime version.
 It also gives useful insights into working practices.
 Reflectography often reveals the artist's use of carbon black, which shows up well in reflectograms, as long as it has not also been used in the ground underlying the whole painting.
+Infrared reflectography can be realized by modified commercial digital cameras in the NIR spectral region or by dedicated instruments in the SWIR spectral region.
+The recent extension of reflectography into the MWIR spectral region has proved capable of detecting subtle differences in surface materials.